top of page

 The Step-by-Step (SxS) Exchange -- Strowger type

 This exchange is the granddaddy of them all beginning life in 1891.
 The first version looks nothing like the picture below.
 It had humble beginnings and had huge growth spurts in the early 1900's.
-It is called a Step exchange because of the way the call progresses -- step by step.
+It is called a Step exchange because of the way the call progresses -- step by step (digit by digit).
 It proved to be ideal for smaller cities but it struggled to scale to metro areas.
 There were exceptions but other future exchanges became more successful in metro.
 To see more on SxS and the Strowger switch, visit the Exchange Anatomy page.

 SxS telephpone system up close